Avaiga/taipy-doc/docs/manuals/deployment/heroku/prepare-taipy-for-deployment.md

 tp.run(rest, gui, title="Taipy Demo")
 ```

-To be able to run in a remote environment, you should transform this line in
+To be able to run in the Heroku remote environment, you should update your _run_ method by adding
+the _host_ and _port_ required by Heroku:
 ```python
 import os
 import taipy as tp